Chapter 7 - The Force Within

 Baggage claim was a mess.
 Armed guards were stationed at the doors looking very serious.
 Lots of the luggage were these big trunks that were popular with the Egyptians.
-We had a lot of luggage as well.
 However, luggage carts were nowhere to be found.
 Occasionally, a door would open and attendants would bring a few into the room.
 The crowd would surge towards them with lots of words and jostling being exchanged.
 Jane and I were exhausted and it was getting late so when the next batch came in I moved quickly to grab one just as a German tourist grabbed the other side.
 He started yelling and tried to pull the cart from my hands.

 It was then I noticed that one of the guards had unstrung his weapon and was approaching.
 The guard said something to the German that caused him to turn to the guard and yell.
 The guard simply stepped up and decked him with his weapon and then he was dragged off.
 I raised my hands and backed off.
 We were not in Kansas anymore.